-- Primary crystal oscillator is enabled and continues to operate - System clock is enabled and continues to operate - eZ8 CPU is stopped - Program counter (PC) stops incrementing - Watchdog Timer's internal RC oscillator continues to operate - The Watchdog Timer continues to operate, if enabled - All other on-chip peripherals continue to operate
+- Program Counter stops incrementing. - Watchdog Timer's internal RC oscillator continues to operate. - The Watchdog Timer continues to operate, if enabled. - All other on-chip peripherals continue to operate.

 The eZ8 CPU can be brought out of HALT mode by any of the following operations: